 Grammy award-winning soprano Hila Plitmann is a glittering jewel on the international music scene, known worldwide for her astonishing musicianship, light and beautiful voice, and the ability to perform challenging new works.
 She regularly premieres works by today’s leading composers while maintaining a vibrant and extraordinarily diverse professional life in film music, musical theatre, and song writing.
 View full bio…

-Review of the John Bucchino and Friends concert, 30 June 2013 Read the full review
+Review of the Minnesota Orchestra and Chorale concert, April 2014 by William Randall Beard, Minneapolis Star Tribune.
+Read the full review